Youth Acting Program 11-13yp

 At 16th Street, we believe that storytellers are vital.
-We are committed to supporting emerging young actors, kids of all ages, to develop their artistic and communication skills.
+We are committed to supporting emerging young actors, to develop their artistic and communication skills.
 We provide the technical skills to enable young people to find joy in performance and to craft stories they are passionate about telling.

-The Kids Acting Program is a three-term training program for children 10 – 12 year-olds (click here for the teen program).
+The Kids Acting Program is a four-term training program for children 11 – 13 year-olds.
+Learn more about our programs for ages 14 to 16 and 17 to 18 program.
 The Program has been designed specifically to take young actors on an exciting journey of self-discovery, self-empowerment and creativity.
 The acting program provides a foundation and prepares young people who wish to have a career in the film, theatre and television industries.

 Noni Hazlehurst AM, is the Ambassador of the 16th Street Youth Program.
 Noni is a passionate advocate for the arts and their importance in the lives of young people.
 16th Street is grateful for her guidance and support in our shared mission; to foster the unique talents, emotional well-being and dreams of our youth.

 “What’s special about the 16th Street Youth Programs?
 They are designed to help young people understand their uniqueness as well as their shared humanity, to provide a safe and kind place where they can come to grips with their pain and joy, their strengths and weaknesses, and to support them in their desire to serve as storytellers.
 There are many acting schools, but very few which I can recommend wholeheartedly, especially for young people.”